skalam-django/accounting-software/README.md

 Click on the setup.exe.

 Launch:
-To launch the software click on the Accounting-Software shortcut icon created on desktop after a successfull installation.
+To launch the software click on the Accounting-Software shortcut icon created on desktop after a successfull installation.<br/>
-**Note:** The software won't without a paid license.Please contact admin to get a license.
+**Note:** The software won't run without a paid license.Please contact admin to get a license.<br/>